 Follow the documentation on backing up your cluster to generate a backup archive.
 This archive will be used to create your new up-to-date cluster.

 The first thing you should do in order to upgrade the version of your TraefikEE cluster is to upgrade the version of your

-traefikeectl tool: download the latest version of the binary here, make sure it's executable and add it to your path.
+traefikeectl tool: download the latest version of the binary here, make sure that it is executable and add it to your path.

 traefikeectl version to ensure that you have the right version installed.

 The current way to upgrade your cluster is to start a new one running in parallel to the first one, and once it is up and reachable, to uninstall the outdated cluster.

 In order to start your new cluster, without conflicting with the previous one, you will have to install it with a different cluster name.
 You will then need to add the

 --clustername option to every command you run with

 traefikeectl installcommand as you did for your previous TraefikEE installation, with a different cluster name and specifying the

 --archivepathoption with the backup archive you previously generated